ljh2001uw/BIS412DataChallenge/README.md

 - Display accident variables that are most common by month.
 - Find correlations and co-occurrences of different variables.
 - Provide insights into the missing data
-- Preferably the data remains live
+- Preferably, the data remains live with a connection to the data source

 ## Proposed Plan